esl/MongooseIM/doc/user-guide/Features.md

-## Overview
+# MongooseIM Features

 MongooseIM is Erlang Solutions' robust, scalable and efficient XMPP server, aimed at large installations.
 Specifically designed for enterprise purposes, it is fault-tolerant, can utilise the resources of multiple clustered machines, and easily scale when more capacity is required by just adding nodes (new hardware boxes or VMs).

-It provides support for WebSockets and reimplemented BOSH (HTTP long-polling).
+Some of the traits that make it unique include:

+* Massive scalability: for greater and faster growth, costs-effectiveness as well as resource utilisation
+* Platform approach: designed with consistency, end-to-end battle testing across the whole ecosystem (all server and client components, and tools)
+* Dynamic domains: thanks to the support for multi-tenancy, it is possible to set up thousands of domains dynamically without a noticeable performance overhead.
+* Code quality: extensive refactoring, substantial optimisations, continuous integration and deployment
+* Extensive testing: automated continuous functional code coverage, integration testing, end-to-end testing with real clients
+* Continuous load testing
+* Unique version: no proprietary extensions, fully open source, fully open standards
+* Contributions to ([XMPP Standards Foundation](https://xmpp.org/)): implementations of XEPs, innovations contributed
+* Professional support, and flexible customer service
+* Contributions to third party open source codebases: strengthening the ecosystem

 ## Architecture